Are you looking at the safest countries in Central America?

-When you have the itch to travel to Central America, it’s difficult to know which countries are safest to visit.
+When you have the itch to travel to Central America, it’s not only difficult to know where you should start, but even which countries are safe to visit.

-Is it possible to pinpoint exactly which country is the safest?
+Is it even possible to pinpoint exactly which country is the safest?

 Safest Countries in Central America

-Below we are going to look at each Central American country and provide you with more detailed information on each specific country.
+This guide will explore the current safety situation in Central America, and provide you with more detailed information on each specific country.

-First of all, why would you even want to travel to Central America?
+First of all, some valid questions include, why would you even want to travel to Central America?
 What exactly does Central America hold for you?

 Gorgeous landscapes with white sandy beaches, culture dating back to ancient times, and biodiversity unlike anywhere else in the world.